OBOFoundry/OBOFoundry.github.io/ontology/doid.md

   - id: doid.owl
     title: Disease Ontology inferred hierarchy that includes anatomy, cell of origin, infectious agent and phenotype axioms
   - id: doid.obo
-    title: Disease Ontology asserted is_a hierarchy
+    title: Disease Ontology asserted is_a hierarchy (this file is equivalent to DO's previous HumanDO.obo file)
 browsers:
   - label: DO
     title: DO Browser